-Serious incidents and fatalities (SIFs) aren’t just another category of workplace incidents.
-They’re the ones that matter most.
+SIF stands for serious incidents and fatalities.
+SIFs aren’t just another category of workplace incidents; they’re the ones that matter most.
 For example, both a paper cut and a near miss involving a forklift may be logged as an “incident,” but only one could be fatal.
 Given this reality, even if your workplace hasn’t had a near miss or SIF recently, your organization could still be at high risk for a tragedy.

 Here’s the good news: Every SIF is preventable.
 That’s why companies with the most advanced safety programs are changing how they approach risk to prioritize SIF prevention.